 Why oats as the ingredient of choice!

 The goal for Glucanova is to provide a liquid natural whole grain/fiber-rich cereal-based food ingredient that should promote health targets sought by the consumer and be supported by public health recommendations.
 In addition, it should stabilize the product to which it is added (e.g. nutritional beverages, smoothies, fruit drinks, fiber drinks etc.) and in that way reduce or eliminate the need to add stabilizing agents.
-It should also have the potential to be fermented and used in fermented products (e.g. drinking yogurt).
-Oats (Avena sativa) came out as the outstanding cereal to achieve this having a list of “pro’s” that exceeded any of the other investigated plants:
+It should also have the potential to be fermented (e.g. drinking yogurt).
+Oats (Avena sativa) is an outstanding cereal:

-- A balanced quantity and high quality of macronutrients (protein, fat, carbohydrate) equal to the need of humans.
-Oats have a higher concentration of well-balanced protein than other cereals, and also the best amino acid profiles of any grain, and is lower in carbohydrates than most other whole grains
+- Contains a balanced quantity and high quality of macronutrients (i.e. protein, fat, carbohydrate), similar to human needs.
+Oats have the highest concentration of protein among cereals, the best amino acid profiles and the lowest amount of digestible carbohydrates.

 - Whole grain oats and oat bran are significant sources of dietary fiber.
-Oat contains a mixture of about half insoluble and half soluble fibers with very specific health promoting properties.
+Oat contains a mixture of about equal amounts of insoluble and soluble fibers with health promoting properties.
 Dietary fiber is an under-consumed nutrient in the western diet.

 - Contains natural antioxidants, (helps protect end product quality as well as having possible health effects) and natural emulsifiers, (phospholipids and digalactosyldiglycerides) that help stabilize the product.